How Much of My Paycheck Should I Save?

 If you're searching "how much of my paycheck should I save," you probably want a straight answer.
 So here it is: aim for at least 20% of your gross income.
 But that number means nothing if it doesn't fit your actual life.
 Let's break down where that benchmark comes from, how to adapt it, and what to do if 20% feels impossible right now.

-The 50/30/20 Rule (and Why It's a Starting Point)
+What Is the 50/30/20 Rule (and Why Is It Just a Starting Point)?

 The 50/30/20 rule is the most popular budgeting framework for a reason — it's simple: